AriFordsham/GHCWiki/commentary/libraries.md

 Boot packages can be classified in four different ways:

-- Required/Optional
+- Required vs optional
-- Independent/Coupled/Specific
+- Wired-in vs independent
-- Zero-boot/not zero-boot
+- Zero-boot vs not zero-boot
-- Installed/not installed
+- Installed vs not installed

 These distinctions are described in the following sub-sections.